BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+88\.
+"Post-geodesic corrections to the binding energy during the transition to plunge in numerical relativity simulations", Sergi Navarro Albalat, Aaron Zimmerman, Matthew Giesler, Mark A. Scheel, [arXiv:2207.04066](https://arxiv.org/abs/2207.04066)

 87\.
 "Slow evolution of the metric perturbation due to a quasicircular inspiral into a Schwarzschild black hole", Leanne Durkan, Niels Warburton, [arXiv:2206.08179](https://arxiv.org/abs/2206.08179)

 86\.
 "QuasinormalModes.jl: A Julia package for computing discrete eigenvalues of second order ODEs", Lucas Timotheo Sanches, [arXiv:2206.04747](https://arxiv.org/abs/2206.04747)